itaior/tfname-cf/README.md

 ## Validation
 As disscused before, there might be some edge cases that we missed.
-That is why we also created a validation script that compares the records value in cloudflare with the values of the current known records in the global DNS server.
+That is why we created a validation script that compares the records value in cloudflare with the values of the current known records in the global DNS server.

 curently SPF validation is not complete.